 Time for work, relations, relax and creativity

-It is very important to separate a work time from private life.
-Work in a smart way, that you don’t need to have overtime or crunch time before deadline.
+It is very important to separate work time from private life.
+Work in a smart way, that you don’t need to have overtime or crunch time before the deadline.
 Don’t bring work to your home.
 It will not help you to finish your work.
 Your home is the place, where you should relax in a different way than doing projects for work.
 And your family and friends also need some of your attention.
-Of course it’s OK to do some coding just for fun, just for yourself, but keep the balance between computer time and the rest of your life.
-If you sit a lot in front of the computer, it is good to have some physical activity too diring your day.
+Of course, it’s OK to do some coding just for fun, just for yourself, but keep the balance between computer time and the rest of your life.
+If you sit a lot in front of the computer, it is good to have some physical activity too during your day.
 Your body will thank you.
 Less pain in your back or neck.
 You can start small from walks or 5 minute exercises.

-Find a time for different things, then coding.
+Find time for different things, then coding.
 When did you read something else, then IT stuff?
 When was the last time when you go outside?
 Eat something delicious?
 Be aware that your body has needs too.
 For example, about 8h of sleep.
 Give your body this time to regenerate itself.
 Give your mind time to innovation.
 I often do weekends without a computer.
-Just to have enough time to rest, do something else then coding.
+Just to have enough time to rest, do something else than coding.
 I try new things without regret, that I didn’t check my email box for 48h.

 Live in many ways

 Try different things, be curious about life.
 If you have only your job, you do and think only about your job, it is more possible that you will have it too much.
 It is like eating the same dish over and over again.
 How long you can handle it?
-When you have many passions, you can switch between them, to have better balance in your life.
+When you have many passions, you can switch between them, to have a better balance in your life.
 This is also good because of one more reason.
 In situations when you can not stand your current job anymore, you always have different possibilities, different passions.
 You can switch to something else.

 Take care of your stress quantity